Curvatures of moduli space of curves and applications: Curvature properties of the moduli space of curves

 and also their conjugates are all zero, we obtain \be \sR(V,V)&=&R\left(B^{i\bar j} \frac{\p}{\p z^i}\wedge \frac{\p}{\p \bar z^j}, B^{k\bar \ell} \frac{\p}{\p z^k}\wedge \frac{\p}{\p \bar z^\ell}\right)\\&=&R_{i\bar j \bar \ell k}B^{i\bar j}B^{k\bar \ell}=-R_{i\bar j k\bar \ell}B^{i\bar j}B^{k\bar \ell}.\ee Let $E^{i\bar j}:=a^{ij}+c^{ij}-a^{ji}-c^{ji}, F^{i\bar j}:=-b^{ij}-b^{ji},$ then $B^{i\bar j}=E^{i\bar j}+\sq F^{i\bar j}.$ Note that the matrix $(E^{i\bar j})$ is real and skew-symmetric; the matrix $(F^{i\bar j})$ is real and symmetric.
 Hence, by the curvature property \be \sR(V,V)&=&-R_{i\bar j k\bar \ell}B^{i\bar j}B^{k\bar \ell}\\ &=&-R_{i\bar j k\bar \ell}E^{i\bar j}E^{k\bar \ell}-\sq R_{i\bar j k\bar\ell}(E^{i\bar j} F^{k\bar \ell}+E^{k\bar \ell} F^{i\bar j})+R_{i\bar j k\bar \ell} F^{i\bar j}F^{k\bar \ell}.\ee On the other hand $R_{i\bar j k\bar \ell}$ is skew-symmetric in the pairs $(i, j)$ and $(k,\ell)$, we obtain since $(E^{i\bar j})$ is real and skew-symmetric and $(F^{i\bar j})$ is real and symmetric.
 Therefore,

 where in the last step we use again the fact that $E^{k\bar j}$ is real and skew-symmetric, i.e. $E^{k\bar \ell}=-{E^{j \bar k}}=-\bar{E^{j \bar k}}$ .
-Now, we see that if $(X,g)$ is semi- dual-Nakano-positive (resp. semi dual-Nakano-negative), then the Riemannain curvature operator is non-negative (resp. non-positive). \eproof \etheorem
+Now, we see that if $(X,g)$ is semi- dual-Nakano-positive (resp. semi dual-Nakano-negative), then the Riemannian curvature operator is non-negative (resp. non-positive). \eproof \etheorem

-\bremark $(\P^2, \omega_{FS})$ has dual-Nakano-positive curvature, but the Riemannian curvature operator of the background Riemannian metric is only non-negative.
+\bremark $(\P^2, \omega_{FS})$ is dual-Nakano-positive, but the Riemannian curvature operator of the background Riemannian metric is only non-negative.
 In fact, on any compact K\"ahler manifold, there does not exist a Riemannian metric with quasi-positive Riemannian curvature operator since it has nonzero second Betti number (e.g. \cite[p.212]{Petersen06}). \eremark

-As a summary of curvature relations in Riemannian geometry and K\"ahler geometry, we give a complete list as follows: